 - Continuous re-evaluation of future requirement for health workers.

-- Controlling the number of Malaysians being admitted and graduating from medical schools.
-This can be achieved through:
+- Controlling the number of Malaysians being admitted and graduating from medical schools, which we can achieve through:

-- Creation of a body to oversee the quality of medical education, the functions of which may be similar to the Council on Medical Education in the United States.
+- Creation of a body to oversee the quality of medical education, the functions of which may be like the Council on Medical Education in the United States.